master-hax/aosp-system-core/init/README.md

   http://man7.org/linux/man-pages/man7/capabilities.7.html for a list of Linux capabilities.

+`setrlimit <resource> <cur> <max>`
+> This applies the given rlimit to the service. rlimits are inherited by child processes, so this effectively applies the given rlimit to the process tree started by this service.
+  It is parsed similarly to the setrlimit command specified below.

 `seclabel <seclabel>`
 > Change to 'seclabel' before exec'ing this service.
   Primarily for use by services run from the rootfs, e.g. ueventd, adbd.